 Located at the foot of the Clock Tower, the Old Port’s spectacular entrance, the beach offers a serene setting right on the city’s heels and all Old Port attractions.

-Home to a hotel and vast public square, this office tower complex also houses numerous boutiques and restaurants.
+Home to a hotel and vast public square, this office tower complex also houses over one hundred boutiques and restaurants.

 These commercial buildings from the 1860s were the first major example of contemporary reuse of an ancient sector.